Categorical data: Vocabulary and one-hot encoding

 When a categorical feature has a low number of possible categories, you can encode it as a vocabulary.
 With a vocabulary encoding, the model treats each possible categorical value as a separate feature.
 During training, the model learns different weights for each category.

 For example, suppose you are creating a model to predict a car's price based, in part, on a categorical feature named car_color.
-Perhaps red cars are worth more than than green cars.
+Perhaps red cars are worth more than green cars.
 Since manufacturers offer a limited number of exterior colors, car_color is a low-dimensional categorical feature.
 The following illustration suggests a vocabulary (possible values) for car_color:

 Figure 1.
 Each color in the palette is represented as a separate